-Data Science and Analytics Course
+Data Science & Data Analytics

 What is the role of a data analyst?
 Data Analytics is the science of examining raw data with the purpose of finding patterns and drawing conclusions about that information by applying an algorithmic or mechanical process to derive insights.
 According to Forbes, the big data analytics market will surpass $200 billion soon.

 The work of a data analyst is focused on inference, which is a method of drawing conclusions that are based entirely on what the researcher already knows; for example, by looking through a variety of data sets to make significant similarities with each other.
 Data Analytics is used in a variety of industries to allow companies to make smarter decisions and to validate and disprove current hypotheses or models.

 The data science certification is designed to suit everyone’s needs providing by renowned and leading data science institute, the best data analytics courses and now you know that data science training is worth for number of industries as well as for professionals.

 The raw dataset is the foundation of Data Science, and it can be of various types like structured data (mostly in a tabular form) and unstructured data (images, videos, emails, PDF files, etc.)

 Programming (Python and R)

 Data management and analysis is done by computer programming.
 In Data Science, two programming languages are most popular: Python and R.